 When ML algorithms have been trained and can accurately detect key reversal patterns, then those indicators can be fed into another ML algorithm for forecasting and risk assessment.

 Progress of Research

-1. Acquiring Reliable Candle Data
+1. Prepare to Acquire Reliable Candle Data from the Exchanges

 Technical Analysis may be the easier of the processes.
 The first step is to acquire candle data for quant research.
 This is needed to train the ML algos and for backtesting.
 The link above explains what is involved in obtaining daily stock and index candle data.

-2. Storing Stock Candle Data Efficiently
+2. Store Financial Time-Series Data Efficiently

-Before time series analysis we need to retrieve just the valid, full-period candles, which may even be extrapolated, and exclude invalid raw candles.
-Without this cleaning step, if for instance five day candles for the same day make their way into a time series analysis, it would confuse the analysis and perhaps lead to erroneous moving average calculations.
+Before time series analysis we need to retrieve just the valid, full-period candles, which may even be extrapolated and exclude invalid raw candles.
+Without this cleaning step, if for instance, five-day candles for the same day make their way into a time series analysis, it would confuse the analysis and perhaps lead to erroneous moving average calculations.
 Here is the method I use to clean the raw candles from the broker API.